Atlas975/Notes/DistributedSystems/Consensus/Paxos.md

 # Paxos
 - A consensus protocol that ensures that multiple parties can agree on a single value even in the presence of failures.
 Used to achieve reliability in [[Distributed_systems|distributed systems]] through [[Replication|replication]].
 - The value agreed on must be comparable with other values to allow conflicts to be broken, the result being through a series of communication rounds the largest value is agreed one
-- Paxos does not support [[Byzantine_generals_problem|Byzantine]] fault tolerance as it assumes that no node makes attempts to subvert the protocol.
-The protocol only assumes failure is indistinguishable by latency

 ## Paxos Roles
 - **Proposers:** Initiate the agreement process.
 - **Acceptors:** Participate in the agreement to choose a proposal.